LawlietNick/screaming-frog-helpers/README.md

 **Important Notes:**

-* This script is designed for relatively recent versions of WordPress that use standard body classes.
 * The code might need adjustments depending on your WordPress theme and any plugins you're using.
 * Always test the code thoroughly on your WordPress site to ensure it's working correctly.